 - If you create a backup before a message disappears, the disappearing message will be included in the backup.
 However, Disappearing messages will be deleted when you restore from a backup.

-It may feels like decades ago but in early 2020, WhatsApp introduced dark mode to its app.
+It may feel like decades ago but in early 2020, WhatsApp introduced dark mode to its app.

 WhatsApp implemented dark mode differently for its Android and iOS apps- Android gets white text over a very dark blue background with teal accents while iOS gets a nearly pure black background with blue accents.